systemacticco-rgb/linguistic-provenance-schema/working-group-submission.md

 Open review work remains to identify the source of trailing spaces, repeat clipboard paths across browsers, systems, and applications, determine whether BiDi highlighting can affect selection boundaries or codepoint order, and version-test glyph rendering.
-ADR 3 does not establish Windows or Linux route behavior, external API or LLM transit, sanitizer treatment, accessibility, or editor generalization.
-The shown local-test output identifiers and normalized indexes remain separate from ADR 2's proposed detailed error catalog until a Proposal 007 catalog reconciliation is approved.
+Current test does not establish Windows or Linux route behavior, external API or LLM transit, sanitizer treatment, accessibility, or editor generalization.
+The shown local-test output identifiers and normalized indexes remain separate from 8.1's proposed detailed error catalog until a Proposal 007 catalog reconciliation is approved.
 All Proposal 007 material remains separate from the LPS implementation ADR and current v0.1 contract.